snowplow/snowplow-flutter-tracker/README.md

 Running the example app on Android/iOS:

 1. Change into the project folder and `cd example`
-2. Run the integration tests (replace the Snowplow Micro URI with your IP address and set your iPhone or Android simulator name or remove to use default):
+2. Run the app (replace the Snowplow Micro URI with your IP address and set your iPhone or Android simulator name or remove to use default):

 ```bash
 flutter run --dart-define=ENDPOINT=http://192.168.100.127:9090 -d "iPhone 13 Pro"